Key

 manufacture a wide range of particles.
 When they want to analyze

-particle size, there are two available techniques, wet dispersion or dry
+particle size, there are two available techniques, liquid dispersion or dry

 dispersion.
 Ideally the best choice for particle size measurement is